A quick guide on how to solve the 100 Variant Limit on Shopify Plus.

 But a word to the wise before you start installing apps (and not just variant extensibility apps): apps appeal to as many merchants’ needs as possible.
 This means it may not work exactly as you expect on your unique store.
 There are many well-documented cases of brands sourcing an app that appears to be exactly like the solution they need.
 But it only takes to install it and have their other apps, solutions, and integrations collapse around them.

-When in doubt, consult with an expert (Tweet or Contact us any time with your questions).
+When in doubt, consult with an expert.
 Ultimately, it’s always important to consider the downsides of adding another layer of programming on top of core functionality.

 Solution 2: Get Creative with Structuring Your Product Data